Dhananjayyadav1/Admin/README.md

 ## Preview

-When you run the server, the dashboard of the Ecommerce Admin appears with the summary and links to products, customers, orders and all the related analysis.
+Dashboard Page - When you run the server, the dashboard of the Ecommerce Admin appears with the summary and links to products, customers, orders and all the related analysis.

 ![Screenshot (29)](https://github.com/Dhananjayyadav1/Admin/assets/125129212/2c9032ac-0065-4282-8433-b5fa1e8f4f84)